indykoning/joycon-controller/README.md

 # Joycon controller
-Have you ever wanted to use your keyboard as a switch controller?
+Have you ever wanted to use your keyboard or any other controller as a switch controller?
 Now you can by using this!

 NOTE: This package is simply a wrapper around https://github.com/mart1nro/joycontrol